Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 Cash Flow and Other Financial Statements

 To get a comprehensive picture of your business’s financial health, it’s a good idea to look at it from several angles.
-While a cash flow statement shows you the cash you have on-hand and how cash has been generated and utilized, a balance sheet shows you a bigger picture of your financial position.
+While a cash flow statement shows you the cash you have on-hand and how cash has been generated and used, a balance sheet shows you a bigger picture of your financial position.

 A balance sheet includes things like longer term liabilities (things you owe in the future) as well as non-cash assets, like inventory.